nwolff/cours-NN/enhancements.md

-# TODO
+## TODO

-- Show what's being fed when training
 - Entrainer à la main le réseau.
-Résout : Entrainer avec un batch de 1 et montrer le gradient.
+  - Résout : Entrainer avec un batch de 1 et montrer le gradient
-- Better fashion input

-# Later

-- Extract common things from all routes pages
+  - Think about removing the distribution-chart and making the prediction clearer on the network itself
+- Show what's being fed when training : Either as an overlay on the training zone, or as pixels on the network
-- Disable buttons while training is ongoing (this should also fix 4 tensor leaks)
+- Disable buttons while training is ongoing or queue them up.
+Maybe show current progress (this should also fix 4 tensor leaks)
+- Umami.js

+## Maybe

+- Show biases when no activations (so we can talk about biases)
+- Only rotate class names when they are big
+- Highlight connections when hovering over a neuron
+- Simplify link filtering

+## Technical

+- Extract common things from all routes pages: functions, components, slots ?
 - Error in console when resizing

-# Maybe

-- Only turn class names when they are big
-- Show biases when no activations
 - Tighter typing
-- Highlight connections when hovering over a neuron
-- Simplify link filtering
+- Try to remove the extra invert-canvas, by using a grayscale and invert filter on the normalize canvas (had this idea _after_ rewriting some image processing in javascript)